-The design of storage facilities should be sufficiently large enough to accommodate different waste containers and allow space for the separation of commercial waste storage and residential waste storage
+The design of storage facilities should be sufficiently large enough to accommodate different waste containers and allow space for the separation of commercial waste storage and residential waste storage.

-Accessible and secure provision for the storage of waste and recycling materials, with consideration of LBRuT’s highway guidelines and environmental requirements
+Accessible and secure provision for the storage of waste and recycling materials, with consideration of LBRuT’s highway guidelines and environmental requirements.

 Provision of operational waste and recycling provision must accord with LBRuT’s collection services and accessibility guidelines.